Why Too Many Products will Harm your Craft Show Sales

 The longer a shopper stays at your craft show booth, the less time there is for other people to shop your table and for you to make sales.

-TAKEAWAY #3 – SHOPPING EXPERIENCE
+TAKEAWAY #3 – Shopping experience

 It is fun to browse through all the different products at a craft show, but you want the experience people have at your table or booth to end on a high note.
-Shoppers may enjoy looking through an extensive selection but if they become frustrated when trying to make a decision, they’re less likely to buy.

-TAKEAWAY #4 – SATISFACTION
+TAKEAWAY #4 – Satisfaction

 In the study with chocolates, people either had 30 chocolate options, 6 chocolate options, or no options.

-When asked if they felt the options were too few, just right or too many, those who encountered 30 chocolates said there were too many options while those who had 6 options said the number of options was just right.
+When asked if they felt the options were too few, just right or too many, those who encountered 30 chocolates said there were too many options, while those who had 6 options said the number of options was just right.

 There isn’t necessarily a “right” number when it comes to how much is too little and how much is too much for craft show shoppers.
 It will be up to you to test those numbers for your products.